 Installation Type and Backup Plan

 Once you’ve confirmed your installation type, make sure you back up your settings.
 This means PDM Vaults, Custom Settings in SOLIDWORKS and toolbox databases.
-If using SOLIDWORKS PDM, please contact the TriMech PDM team prior to upgrading SOLIDWORKS so we can help.
+If using SOLIDWORKS PDM, please contact the TriMech PDM team prior to upgrading to SOLIDWORKS 2021 so we can help.

 Copy Settings Wizard

 Before updating SOLIDWORKS, it's important that you capture your current user settings.
 These are things like your toolbox menus, your keyboard shortcuts and custom file locations for templates.
 Essentially, things that you're going to want to make SOLIDWORKS “yours” once again.
-If you fail to capture these settings before upgrading, SOLIDWORKS reverts to the default setup.
-By utilizing the Copy Settings Wizard, you can capture the current user settings and then reapply them once the software is updated.

 |Click to enlarge image|